 Garter stitch border is the most common choice.
 Garter lies flat because every row alternates knit and purl as seen from one face.
 Three to five stitches at each side edge and a few rows at top and bottom is usually enough for a scarf.
 Narrow pieces need proportionally wider borders.

 Seed stitch (alternating k1, p1 every stitch and every row) lies completely flat and adds a textured frame.
 Uses more yarn than garter and takes more attention to knit correctly.
-Ribbing (k1p1 or k2p2) at top and bottom is the standard for sweater hems and cuffs.
-Flat, stretchy, gripping.
+Ribbing (k1p1 or k2p2) at top and bottom is the standard for sweater hems and cuffs: flat, stretchy, gripping.

 The border isn’t an afterthought.
 Plan it into the design from the start.
 Adding one to a finished piece means picking up stitches, which works but takes more effort than including it originally.